- Fugoo Sport vs UE Boom 3: Which is Better? - September 3, 2017

-Other companies have lept to the forefront in recent years but Bose will always be the founding father of the noise cancelling technologies, or at least be associated as such.
-Like most companies they have shifted beyond just providing sound quality and have since aggressively engineered headphones that are extremely comfortable.
+Other companies have lept to the forefront in recent years but Bose will always be the founding father of the noise-canceling technologies or at least be associated as such.
+Like most companies, they have shifted beyond just providing sound quality and have since aggressively engineered headphones that are extremely comfortable.

-In this day and age when people are wearing their headphones hours on end during binge Netflix sessions, having a set of headphones that doesn’t irritate the ears is of utmost importance.
+In this day and age when people are wearing their headphones hours on end during binge Netflix sessions, having a set of headphones that don’t irritate the ears is of utmost importance.

 Having headphones that are easy to wear are one thing but what good is it if they provide crackly and distorted sound?
 Bose conquers that as well while boasting the best-in-class audio quality that lets in what you want while filtering outside sounds.

 The Bose QC 25 are also geared for use specifically with Apple products and an inline microphone and remote means calls have that same great crisp quality.
-Finally the earcups fold up nicely for easy transportation and storage.
-It should be noted though that the noise-cancelling feature runs on a AAA battery which has about 30 hours of life.
+Finally, the earcups fold up nicely for easy transportation and storage.
+It should be noted though that the noise-canceling feature runs on a AAA battery which has about 30 hours of life.

 #2 Beats By Dre Studio

-There’s perhaps no other headphone manufacturer in the industry that is as popular as Beats right now.
-From national commercial spots to lucrative deals with athletes and entertainers the word is definitely out there and the iconic lower case ‘b’ logo has definitely achieved brand awareness.
+There’s perhaps no other headphone manufacturer in the industry that is as popular as the Beats By Dre right now.
+From national commercial spots to lucrative deals with athletes and entertainers, the word is definitely out there and the iconic lower case ‘b’ logo has definitely achieved brand awareness.

-The company’s signature product is the Studio headphones, an over the ear, noise-cancelling unit designed with professional artists and radio broadcasters in mind.
+The company’s signature product is the Studio headphones, and over the ear, a noise-canceling unit designed with professional artists and radio broadcasters in mind.
 That being said, you don’t have to be an on-air personality to enjoy crisp tunes with little to no interference from the outside world.